Friday November 24, 2017

 Why "Buffyworld" still matters

-It's been 20 years since a midriff-baring California cheerleader leapt onto our television screens and became a riveting woman warrior -- slaying vampires, demons and monsters.
+It's been 20 years since a midriff-baring California cheerleader leapt onto our television screens and became a riveting woman warrior — slaying vampires, demons and monsters.
 Her fantastical enemies were subversive metaphors for a corrupt and authoritarian culture.
 Today, Buffy the Vampire Slayer remains the most-studied show in television history.
-IDEAS producer Mary O'Connell revisits the legacy of "Buffyworld".
+IDEAS producer Mary O'Connell revisits the legacy of "Buffyworld". **This episode originally aired May 17, 2017.

 Twenty years ago, Buffy the Vampire Slayer became a monster of the week TV drama for teenagers.
 Today there are countless websites, chat rooms and hundreds of scholarly articles and books about a young female warrior who slays all kinds of vampires, demons and ghouls.
 Using her flying fists and feet, wooden stakes and crossbows, Buffy would destroy metaphors of hate, misogyny and corruption on a weekly basis.
 While she longed to get on with a regular teenage life, she understood that the world is a dangerous place.
 As she tells her friends: "when the apocalypse comes, beep me!".